 Don’t be like Dan.

 Allow yourself time off to relax and do things that bring you joy.
-If your excuse for working long hours is that you enjoy what you do and find it fulfilling, then find something else you can enjoy, like a new hobby or goal.
+If your excuse for working long hours is that you enjoy what you do and find it fulfilling, then find something else you can enjoy, like starting a new hobby or setting a new goal.

 7. Perfect the art of saying “No”